-The views expressed are those of the authors and do not necessarily represent those of the United States Air Force.
+The views expressed are those of the authors and do not necessarily represent those of the United States Air Force. in the recent evaluation and resulting approval of the polarimetric upgrade now set for deployment.

 There have been many surveys regarding the future of weather radar that addressed signal processing improvements (Fabry, 2003, Keeler, 1990, National Academy of Sciences, 2004, Snow, 2003, Zrnic, 2003).
 Engineers at the Radar Operations Center routinely survey published research and maintain contact with experts in the field in order to plan future upgrades and ensure modifications can support continued growth in capability.